chaosprint/dattorro-vst-rs/README.md

 > Currently, this plugin has only been tested on Apple computers (both M1 or Inter models).

+Update:

+> It also works on Windows, although the GUI does not have hi-res.

 ## Download

 See the latest release page:

 https://github.com/chaosprint/dattorro-vst-rs/releases

 ## Build from source code